langsari/the-noble-quran/README.md

 1. Open Laragon and click on start button.
 2. Click on database for open phpmyadmin and create database then import database file.
-3. Open VScode and open project folder on it.
+3. Open VS code and open project folder on it.
-4. Type php artisan serve in VScode terminal and click the link to enter the Quran.th web page.
+4. Type php artisan serve in VS code terminal and click the link to enter the Quran.th web page.

 ```
 ```